sraparna79/Audio-Restoration-median-filter-and-cubic_spline/README.md

      The MSE for this window size is 1.9269091776579117    T
 ![Using Median filter with window size 3](https://github.com/sraparna79/Audio-Restoration-median-filter-and-cubic_spline/assets/150169608/7c533f0f-c112-4487-825f-07d4dc4e233b)

 ### Cubic spline
 The MSE for the Cubic spline is 0.0024111729368456597
 ![Using Cubic spline](https://github.com/sraparna79/Audio-Restoration-median-filter-and-cubic_spline/assets/150169608/9141d2f4-83ee-4cd7-ac23-b0fd3e6ac05c)

+## Conclusion

+Both the cubic spline interpolation and the median filter have successfully repaired damaged audio, resolving problems like clicks.
+Impulse noise can be effectively reduced by the median filter, and the smooth reconstruction of deformed or missing samples is guaranteed by cubic spline interpolation.
+These methods show how effective they are at accomplishing successful audio restoration by visuals, numerical measurements, and audio evaluations.